trueos/pcbsd/src-qt5/docs/help.rst

 You can ask a question by clicking on the "Start new topic" button in the forum category that most closely matches your question.
 If you do not see a category that matches your question, try the "Desktop Questions and Support" category.

-In addition to the forums available from the PC-BSD® Forums website, the following forums may assist you in troubleshooting your PC-BSD® system:
+In addition to the forums available from the TrueOS® Forums website, the following forums may assist you in troubleshooting your TrueOS® system:

-* `FreeBSD Forums <https://forums.freebsd.org/>`_: many PC-BSD® problems are related to the underlying FreeBSD operating system.
-The FreeBSD forums are very active and full of useful information that can apply to your PC-BSD® system.
+* `FreeBSD Forums <https://forums.freebsd.org/>`_: many TrueOS® problems are related to the underlying FreeBSD operating system.
+The FreeBSD forums are very active and full of useful information that can apply to your TrueOS® system.

 * `BSD Foren <http://www.bsdforen.de/index.php>`_: these forums are in German and contain many categories for each of the BSD operating systems.

-* `BSD Guru PC-BSD® Forum <http://www.bsdguru.org/dyskusja/viewforum.php?f=45>`_: this forum is in Polish and is specific to PC-BSD®, forums for the other
+* `BSD Guru PC-BSD® Forum <http://www.bsdguru.org/dyskusja/viewforum.php?f=45>`_: this forum is in Polish and is specific to TrueOS®, forums for the other
   BSD operating systems are also available at `BSD Guru <http://www.bsdguru.org/dyskusja/>`_.

 .. index:: irc